 Status A green check mark indicates that Console is functioning properly.
-When a red "X" appears, enable the WANsupervisor service on the Console server.
-Online Users Active Console sessions.
-Avg.
-DB Bits/s (In/Out) The average number of bits/s sent and received since the start of the Console database.
-Avg.
-DB Queries/s The average number of queries per second since the start of the Console database.
-DB Clients DB clients that are currently using the Console database.
-DB Connections Active connections to the Console database.
-DB Size Disk space used by the Console database.
-Free DB Disk Disk space available on the partition configured to store the Console database.
-Free Graphs Disk Disk space available on the partition configured to store IP graphs.
-Time Zone The time zone of the Console server.
-Console Time Time on the Console server.
-Uptime Uptime of the Console database.
+When a red "X" appears, enable the WANsupervisor service on the Console server Online Users Active Console sessions Avg.
+DB Bits/s (In/Out) Average number of bits/s sent and received since the start of the Console database Avg.
+DB Queries/s Average number of queries per second since the start of the Console database DB Clients DB clients that are currently using the Console database DB Connections Active connections to the Console database DB Size Disk space used by the Console database Free DB Disk Disk space available on the partition configured to store the Console database Free Graphs Disk Disk space available on the partition configured to store IP graphs Time Zone Time zone of the Console server Console Time Time on the Console server Uptime Uptime of the Console database